 Arsenicum Album features faintness, icy coldness, and great exhaustion made worse after the slightest exertion.
 Pale coldness is everywhere: the face, which has a death-like colour with a bluish nose and open mouth; coldness felt in the stomach, coldness felt in the chest.
 Anxiety and agony are the facial expressions which indicate this remedy.

-Secale Cornutum is another remedy which refuses to be covered: even though the body feels cold to the touch, the patient feels the sensation of heat and refuses to bear the added warmth of blankets.
+Secale Cornutum is another homeopathic medicine for Frostbite which refuses to be covered: even though the body feels cold to the touch, the patient feels the sensation of heat and refuses to bear the added warmth of blankets.
 In this remedy, the extremities will feel icy and cold, and appear blue, shriveled, bent backwards or splayed apart, and numb.

 If the patient is icy cold and blue, but the head is hot and the breathing is laboured, quickened, and cold, think of “the corpse reviver”, Carbo Vegetabilis.
 These patients will have such difficulty breathing that they need to be fanned; the pulse is almost imperceptible as the blood stagnates in the capillaries.